 Staying local has been at the heart of the Scottish Government's COVID-19 restrictions and is likely to remain important as we start to come out of the most restrictive rules.
 The 2020 Art Walk Porty was cancelled in its usual form, but happened instead in a physically distanced way.
 The Big Beach Busk at the end of August was a virtual 'gathering' as people were encouraged to 'Play Where We Stay' - staying at home but sharing music online, rather than bringing crowds flocking to the Prom.

 - Larger events will not be possible for the foreseeable future.

 Edinburgh has started to notice that it has a seaside.
 A process that accelerated during lockdown when travel outside the local authority area was largely prohibited.
-While the city previously seemed to have turned its back on the whole of its waterfront, from South Queensferry and the bridges across the Forth to the edge of Musselburgh at the mouth of the Brunstane Burn.
-That now seems to be changing and visitors and residents from across the city are coming down to the sea in increasing numbers.
+While the city previously seemed to have turned its back on the whole of its waterfront, from South Queensferry and the bridges across the Forth to the edge of Musselburgh at the mouth of the Brunstane Burn that now seems to be changing and visitors and residents from across the city are coming down to the sea in increasing numbers.
 Portobello, alongside the last couple of miles of the city's coastline, is the place I currently call home, having moved here towards the end of 2014.
 Whatever the season or the time of day, there always seems to be something worth photographing.

 However, naturally beautiful as Portobello is, there is also a strong sense of local community and there are events organised throughout the year.
 Obvious highlights are the Lonny Dook on New Year's Day, The Big Beach Busk in August, the Art Walk and the Village Fair in September and the Portobello Book Festival in October but there are plenty of other things going on, big and small, all year round.